 Tip: Understand the framework you’re working within before choosing a partner.
 We’ve developed the On-Ramp to Azure Data, which provides clarity on processes, benefits, and deliverables.

 Moving your organization’s data to the cloud from an on-prem data center is a daunting task.
 We get it.
 It’s why for many organizations, we move assets over to the cloud gradually, taking a trickle approach.
 Along this process, customers reach the point where they feel comfortable enough to go full speed ahead.
 But sometimes, organizations running their entire business on perm are skeptical about the benefits they’ll find once they’re operating in the cloud and require a full replication of their on-prem environment in case they decide to switch back.
 This approach will dramatically drive up costs and complexity.

 Tip: Take an iterative approach and find a level of comfort before taking the next step.
 Even knowing that there may be bumps along the way, the likelihood of reverting back to an on-prem data center is minimal once you’ve experienced the agility, flexibility, and scalability of the cloud environment.

 Is your organization ready to make the move?
 Let us know how we can help.

 Want to learn more?
-Join us for a webinar where Quisitive’s Managing Principal Data Architect, Patrick Gallucci will share our service delivery approach that helps organizations move large and small data platforms to Azure.
+Watch our recent webinar where Quisitive’s Managing Principal Data Architect, Patrick Gallucci shares our service delivery approach that helps organizations move large and small data platforms to Azure.
 By leveraging a method that removes the barriers that block Azure Data & Analytics adoption, Quisitive uses proven cloud adoption methodologies, tools, resources and best practices to enable organizations to simplify and accelerate their move to the cloud.
 Our specialized Data Platform migration experts work hand in hand with Microsoft Cloud Solution Architects.